apostrophecms/docs/docs/guide/content-schema.md

 There is nothing special about "Basics."
 It is a default group name, but if you place all of the fields from that group (or any inherited group) in a new one the group will no longer appear in the UI.

 `utility` _is_ a special group.
 It places fields in the right column of the content editor interface.
+By default, it includes "meta" fields, such as the slug and visibility fields.
 You are allowed to add fields to that group and move existing fields.

 ![The utility field group](/images/fields-utility-highlight.jpg)